Community in Sandpoint, Idaho

 Go to the Travel Center for more information on area transportation and up-to-date road reports.

 Labor market and major employers

 The Sandpoint area labor market, once dominated by the mining and lumber industries, has now diversified and is home to large employers in several business sectors, including a growing number of manufacturers.
 The steady pace of construction and the real estate industry is also contributing to an increasing employment base.
 Though relatively smaller than it once was, the lumber industry is still a large employer in the area.
-Litehouse, the salad dressing and specialty foods manufacturer, and Coldwater Creek, the mail order and retail women’s clothing company, are two of the largest private employers in the county.
+Litehouse, the salad dressing and specialty foods manufacturer, is one of the largest private employers in the county.
 Unlike most other parts of the nation, manufacturing companies here continue to develop and add jobs, contributing to the 95-percent rise in manufacturing jobs from 1,171 in 1996 to 2,280 in 2006.
 They include Quest Aircraft, Unicep Packaging, Thorne Research, Cygnus, Diedrich Manufacturing and Encoder Products.
 The Lake Pend Oreille School District is the largest public employer in the county.

 To learn more and find links to the latest on the job market and employment trends, visit our Job Center.

 Doing business in Sandpoint